Synthlight/RE-Editor/Generator/README.md

 Note: There are game-specific generator files.
 (This is to support multiple configurations.)

+Note 2: The editor can parse the game PAK files if the paths are set.
+This removes the need to extract any files for generation.

 ## Whitelist/Greylist builds are fast!
 Full builds will take 20+ minutes!
 And may also involve force-closing VS and then try to build again.<br>
 Don't do full builds unless you're prepared to wait.<br>